snoyberg/conduit/DataLoss.md

 Instead, however, the second isolate call consumes no data, and the result is the numbers 6 to 15.

+__Update__: I've decided that the issue of isolate not consuming all data is not a real issue.
+Instead, I'm adding sinkNull to help out with forcing consumption.

 Possible solutions
 ---------------------------